 Close Tab Button defines the close button (X) on the tab labels.
 You must restart Take Command for this option to take effect.

-Auto Attach Consoles converts all new console windows to Take Command tab windows.
+Auto Attach Consoles converts all new console windows on the same virtual desktop as Take Command to Take Command tab windows.

 Rotate Tabs rotates the tab labels 90 degrees.
 This allows you to fit many more tabs in the window, at the cost of a reduced window size.